agvelazquez/CLI-app-to-ingest-data/README.md

 ### Areas of improvement
 - Use an open source SQL database such as SQLite
 - Improve code notation
-- Improve error message
-- Put scripts in utils folder
 - Add decimals to weekly average
 - Add title, labels, references and data table to the chart
-- Improve data loading phase
 - Read file in chunks instead using a df with all the data
 - Test the scalability of the app
-- Parametrize the solution
 - Clean repo